Let’s take a close look at the MCAT prep courses from Kaplan and the Princeton Review MCAT and see which one is best.

 TPR helped my MCAT score grow 12+ points in 5 weeks.
 My instructors were amazing and super-committed to helping me with whatever I needed.
 The course is very thorough – you cover absolutely everything you need to know for the MCAT.

-The negative reviews about Princeton mostly pointed out that some of the instructors were not as good as they should be, and that they were basically repeating the materials from the videos without any additional expert insight.
-Moreover, some of the live in-person classes were canceled just a few days before the start of the course.
+The negative reviews about Princeton mostly pointed out that some instructors were not as good as they should be, and that they were repeating the materials from the videos with no additional expert insight.
+Some of the live in-person classes were canceled just a few days before the start of the course.